 Thanks to the versatility and many possibilities provided by custom projects, they’re the perfect avenue for creative people looking for solutions or new projects!

-Tinktube connectors are compatible with EMT conduit, as long as you use AO-SHIM.
+Tinktube connectors are compatible with EMT conduit, thanks to the 3/4″ EMT adapter for pipe connector.
 If this combination of building materials sounds like a good idea to you, you’ll find genius examples if you click the button below!